 Mixing alcohol with mescaline can be dangerous.
 The person increases their chances for serious mood changes, or the mood swings induced by alcohol can affect whether or not the person experiences a “bad trip.”
 The combination of stumbling and weakness, with a changed perception of reality, puts the person at greater risk of harm by falling, getting into a car accident, or being involved in another dangerous situation.
 They are at higher risk of vomiting, which can be very dangerous if they pass out from drinking too much alcohol.
 Mood changes and altered perception of reality may also increase the risk of suicide among people who struggle with mental health problems.

 Peyote has been shown to interact with some drugs that change serotonin levels, especially amphetamines like MDMA and prescription antidepressants.
 Although mescaline is not considered addictive, alcohol is known to be problematic for millions of adults and adolescents in the US.
 Mescaline may induce psychosis or a psychotic disorder in people who are at risk for these problems.
 If a person struggles with alcohol and other substances at the same time, they are at a greater risk for developing an addiction with associated co-occurring disorders, including mood disorders or psychosis.

-If a person abuses even one substance, like alcohol or mescaline, they should get help with the withdrawal process and find an evidence-based rehabilitation program where they can get comprehensive therapy.
+If a person abuses even one substance, like alcohol or mescaline, they should get help with the withdrawal process and find an evidence-based rehab program in Orange County where they can get comprehensive therapy.
 Abusing more than one substance, including mixing mescaline and alcohol, puts a person at risk for serious, chronic harm to their mind and body.